 Jeff Hardy had been released by WWE in the middle of December 2021, which caused some controversy given the company’s insistence that Hardy was under the influence and needed to attend rehab.
 Updates regarding Jeff’s wellbeing have, however, remained positive ever since he was let go, proving WWE’s foolishness in not trusting Hardy.

 The match marked Toni’s first since 28 December, with her WWE release being reported the following day, where she seemingly quit immediately after this match, citing “burnout” as her reason for departing the company.
-The former NXT UK Women’s Champion has remained busy while not physically competing, as she started an OnlyFans account that saw her earnings in the region of $20,000 after just a few hours.
+The former NXT UK Women’s Champion has remained busy while not physically competing, as she started an exclusive content account that saw her earnings in the region of $20,000 after just a few hours.

-The signing of Wheeler YUTA to AEW was actually confirmed following Ring Of Honor’s Supercard Of Honor XV event, where he had dethroned Josh ‘The Goods’ Woods of the company’s Pure Championship.
-This event, of course, was the return of ROH after their months-long hiatus, and was the first to be produced under the watchful eye of Tony Khan, who had purchased the now-former Sinclair-helmed promotion in the meantime.
+The signing of Wheeler YUTA to AEW was confirmed following Ring Of Honor’s Supercard Of Honor XV, where he dethroned Josh Woods of the Pure Championship.
+This event, of course, was the return of ROH after their months-long hiatus, and was the first to be produced under the watchful eye of Tony Khan, who had purchased the now-former Sinclair-helmed promotion.